jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 Patients with CMV retinitis are usually treated with oral antivirals (eg, valganciclovir).
 Lesions near the fovea or optic nerve typically require concomitant intravitreal injections to reduce the risk of blindness and retinal detachment due to retinal scarring.
 Antiretroviral therapy should also be initiated (usually 2 weeks after beginning CMV treatment) to prevent CMV recurrence and progression.

+Cytomegalovirus (CMV) retinitis presents with central vision loss, scotomata (ie, blind spots), floaters, and photopsia (ie, flashing lights).
+Unlike this patient's chronic symptoms, symptoms of CMV retinitis are typically subacute (weeks) and unilateral, and examination shows yellow-white fluffy lesions adjacent to the fovea and retinal vessels.

 ### Syphilitic chorioretinitis
 Usually presents with uveitis and diminished visual acuity and almost always occurs with symptoms of syphilitic meningitis (eg, nuchal rigidity, confusion, fever).